John Dee: Later life

 In 1587, at a spiritual conference in Bohemia, Kelley told Dee that the angel Uriel had ordered the men to share all their possessions, including their wives.
 By this time, Kelley had gained some renown as an alchemist and was more sought-after than Dee in this regard: it was a line of work that had prospects for serious and long-term financial gain, especially among the royal families of central Europe.
-Dee, however, was more interested in communicating with angels, who he believed would help him solve the mysteries of the heavens through mathematics, optics, astrology, science and navigation.
+Dee, however, was more interested in communicating with angels, who he believed would help him solve the mysteries of the heavens through mathematics, optics, astrology, science, and navigation.
 Perhaps Kelley in fact wished to end Dee's dependence on him as a diviner at their increasingly lengthy, frequent spiritual conferences.
 The order for wife-sharing caused Dee anguish, but he apparently did not doubt it was genuine and they apparently shared wives.
 However, Dee broke off the conferences immediately afterwards.
 He returned to England in 1589, while Kelley went on to be the alchemist to Emperor Rudolf II.
 Nine months later, on 28 February 1588, a son was born to Dee's wife, whom Dee baptised Theodorus Trebonianus Dee and raised as his own.

 Final years

 Dee returned to Mortlake after six years abroad to find his home vandalised, his library ruined and many of his prized books and instruments stolen.
 Furthermore, he found that increasing criticism of occult practices had made England still less hospitable to his magical practices and natural philosophy.
 He sought support from Elizabeth, who hoped he could persuade Kelley to return and ease England's economic burdens through alchemy.
 She finally appointed Dee Warden of Christ's College, Manchester, in 1595.

 This former College of Priests had been re-established as a Protestant institution by Royal Charter in 1578.
 However, he could not exert much control over its fellows, who despised or cheated him.
 Early in his tenure, he was consulted on the demonic possession of seven children, but took little interest in the case, although he allowed those involved to consult his still extensive library.

 Dee left Manchester in 1605 to return to London, but remained Warden until his death.
 By that time, Elizabeth was dead and James I gave him no support.
 Dee spent his final years in poverty at Mortlake, forced to sell off various possessions to support himself and his daughter, Katherine, who cared for him until his death in Mortlake late in 1608 or early in 1609 aged 81.
-Both the parish registers and Dee's gravestone are missing.
+His precise date of death is unknown as both the parish registers and Dee's gravestone are missing.
 In 2013 a memorial plaque to Dee was placed on the south wall of the present church.